boxops/network_config_guides/General_Guides/Linux/Kea_DHCP/kea_database_install_and_config.md

 5. At this point, create the database tables either using the kea-admin tool, as explained in the next section (recommended), or manually.

-**Option: Initialize the PostgreSQL Database Manually** To create the tables manually, enter the following command.
+#### Option 1: Initialize the PostgreSQL Database Manually

+To create the tables manually, enter the following command.
 PostgreSQL will prompt the administrator to enter the new user's password that was specified in Step 3.
 When the command completes, Kea will return to the shell prompt.
 The output should be similar to the following:

 ```bash
 psql -d database-name -U user-name -f path-to-kea/share/kea/scripts/pgsql/dhcpdb_create.pgsql